The child abduction and murder that changed American justice

 Davis was arrested and facing a mountain of evidence, he confessed to murdering Polly, and he led investigators to where he left her body.

-For Marc Klass this was not an end, but a beginning.
+For Marc Klaas this was not an end, but a beginning.
 Her daughter's murder set his life on a new trajectory.

 DETAILS FROM TODDLER'S DEATH SCENE MAY LEAD TO KILLER, SAYS PANEL OF INVESTIGATORS